 Japan minister says he never asked adviser to contact Toshiba shareholders

-TOKYO, June 11 (Reuters) - Japan trade and industry minister on Friday said he never directed an adviser to contact Toshiba Corp shareholders after a report alleging his ministry colluded with company executives to pressure stockholders to fall in line with its management plans.
+TOKYO, June 11 (Reuters) - Japan's trade minister on Friday said he never directed an adviser to contact Toshiba Corp 6502.T shareholders after a report accused his ministry of colluding with company executives to pressure stockholders to fall in line with its management plans.

-Japan's Ministry of Economy, Trade and Industry (METI) is examining the report and waiting for Toshiba to respond, Hiroshi Kajiyama said at a regular press briefing.
+The Ministry of Economy, Trade and Industry (METI) is waiting for Toshiba to respond to the report from independent investigators, Hiroshi Kajiyama said at a regular press briefing.

+The report says Toshiba's management asked METI to help counter activist overseas stock owners at its annual general meeting last July.

 The shareholder-commissioned report released on Thursday also alleges that Prime Minister Yoshihide Suga, when he was chief cabinet secretary last year, verbally encouraged that pressure during a meeting with a senior Toshiba executive.